 I began my practice as a law officer in 1986 when I was working in the Ministry of Justice, Kano State before delving into private practice.
 As a result of this, I understand the plight of law officers and currently keep in touch with my colleagues in various offices.
 At the moment, law officers are precluded from engaging in numerous types of legal work and most are not adequately taken care of.
 We must salvage this situation and improve their welfare.
+In addition, the Law Officers Association of Nigeria ('LOAN') has not been allowed to register at the CAC.
+This must be looked into.

-My administration will work with all relevant stakeholders to ensure that the welfare of law officers is improved and they are permitted to engage in some legal work that does not conflict with their public duty.
+My administration will work with all relevant stakeholders such as the leadership of the LOAN to ensure that the welfare of law officers is improved and they are permitted to engage in some legal work that does not conflict with their public duty.